chec/commerce.js/docs/04_Checkout.md

 The `getLocationFromIP()` helper method uses `GET /v1/checkouts/{checkout_token_id}/helper/location_from_ip` to determine the buyer's physical location based on their IP address.
 This can be used to automatically select an appropriate shipping method during checkout.
-An IP address can either be provided to be resolved, or it will be detected automatically.
+An IP address can either be provided, or it will be detected automatically.
 Please note that if the endpoint is called from a server-side request, the resolved IP will be that of your web server.
 In this case you must provide the IP address of the customer yourself.